ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_04/README.md

   </table>
 </div>

-The **source-terms** are obtained by substituting the manufactured solutions into the governing equations in polar coordinates.
-Due to the mapping function in the manufactured solutions, the obtained expressions are complex and are omitted for conciseness.
+The **source terms** are obtained by substituting the manufactured solutions into the governing equations in polar coordinates.
+Due to the complexity of the domain, manufactured solutions, and velocity fields, the analytical expressions for the source terms are intricate and are omitted for conciseness.

 <div align="center">
   <table>